 Fannie Mae does not allow loans that match 100 percent of the purchase price or the market value of a home.
 Instead, Fannie Mae guarantees a mortgage amount as a percentage of the purchase price or the market value of the home, whichever of the figures is lower.
 The percentage of the purchase price or market value of the home that the borrower can finance is the loan-to-value.
 The loan-to-value varies according to the type of property, the type of mortgage (fixed or adjustable rate) and whether the financing is for a purchase of a home or a refinance.

-For example, if a borrower is buying a primary residence, the loan-to-value is 95 percent of the purchase price if the mortgage is fixed, and 90 percent if the mortgage is adjustable.
-This means that Fannie Mae allows financing for up to 95 percent of the purchase price.
+If a borrower is buying a primary residence, the loan-to-value is 95 percent of the purchase price if the mortgage is fixed, and 90 percent if the mortgage is adjustable.
+This means, for example, that Fannie Mae allows financing for up to 95 percent of the purchase price.
 If the purchase price of the home is $100,000, Fannie Mae guarantees a mortgage amount of $95,000 for a fixed rate mortgage or $90,000 for an adjustable rate mortgage.

 Fannie Mae also requires that borrowers meet specific credit requirements.
 One of the primary credit requirements is the borrower's credit score.
 A minimum credit score varies according to the type of mortgage the borrower is using (fixed rate or adjustable rate) and the loan to value.
 Minimum credit score requirements range from 620 to 680 with minimum loan to values of 75 percent.